9/11 Injuries Could Kill Millions

 The current list of 9/11 injury victims, as long as it is, could only be “the tip of the iceberg,” according to New York thoracic surgeon Dr. Raja Flores.

 Clouds of toxic dust laced with asbestos, fibreglass, mercury, and benzene swept over the streets of Manhattan on 9/11, and winds undoubtedly carried the particles to the other buroughs as well.
 In fact, Dr. Flores estimates that the entire population of New York City — some nine million people — may have been exposed to asbestos fibers and other toxic particles.
-People who were children on 9/11 are especially at risk for developing cancer and other serious illnesses, Dr. Flores warned.
+People who were children on 9/11 are especially at risk for developing rare forms of cancer and other serious illnesses, Dr. Flores warned.
 His grim prognosis is based, in part, on an examination of the tiny Montana town where the asbestos in the Twin Towers came from.
 Since the 1990s, over 400 residents have died from asbestos-related illnesses, out of a population of less than 2,900.
 As a result, Dr. Flores said that he would “bet my house” that in fifteen to twenty years, New York will face a major health crisis.

 Things could be worse for 9/11 injury victims.
 When the Twin Towers were under construction in the 1970s, the Port Authority originally planned to use eleven million pounds of asbestos.